facebookarchive/wit-windowsphone-sdk/README.md

 Open the project and build the solution.
 Buld the project to compile the ARM dlls.
 If you plan to use the emulator you would also need to build x86 dlls.

-## How to use
-You will find on our website a quick start guide and a fully detailed documentation of our [Windows Phone SDK](https://wit.ai/docs/windows/0.7.0)